nunchuk-io/bitcoin/doc/build-osx.md

 7. In the "Projects" tab select "Manage Kits..."
 8. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
 9. Select LLDB as debugger (you might need to set the path to your installation)
+10. Under Build & Run, select Build and change Make arguments from "all" to "bitcoin-qt check"
+11. Under Build & Run, select Run and set Executable to "bitcoin-qt"
-10. Start debugging with Qt Creator
+12. Start debugging with Qt Creator

 Notes
 -----